 This has provoked resentment amongst the indigenous white working class.
 They resent the sudden appearance in their towns and cities of large numbers of strangers with foreign languages and shops.

 There are rational concerns about the undercutting of wages, and about pressure on housing, education and healthcare – but, although there’s no colourism in this case, there’s clearly an element of white-on-white racism.

 During the run-up to the 2016 UK referendum on whether to remain in or leave the European Union, such concerns were either ignored by the metrocentric mainstream media, or were described – and dismissed – as provincial racism.
 The dismissed views of the white working class are now known to have played a big part in the Leave result – a result which confounded the expectations of nearly all commentators and pollsters.
-(However, see my prophetic post, The east European elephant.)
+(However, see my prophetic post, Brexit and the east European elephant.)

 Since the Brexit vote, there’s been a large increase in reported ‘hate’ crimes.
 The victims seem to have been anybody who might be an immigrant or from an immigrant community.
 The referendum result seems to have unleashed previously repressed anti-immigrant racism.